RobbeElsermans/SSR/README.md

 ### Adam hejduk
 My Rosposeability is:
-- Sensor of Temperature and
+- Sensor of Temperature, Humidity and light
 - Energy output management.
 15.10.2024 - "I'll research how it works and learn how to code with it."